Many people don't understand the purpose of flashing yellow arrows on traffic signals. Here are some questions and answers to help you

 |

-The orange dashed arrows show left turns made using flashing yellow arrows.
+- The orange dashed arrows show left turns made using flashing yellow arrows.

-If flashing yellow arrows are not used, the orange arrows would have to be deleted from diagrams 1, 2, and 3 to prevent yellow trap.
-Those
+- If flashing yellow arrows are not used, the orange arrows would have to be deleted from

-turns would be stopped with red arrows, instead of being permissive.
-(In this case, the orange arrows in diagram 4 would show left turns made
+instead of being permissive.
+(In either case, the orange arrows in diagram 4 show left turns

-on the cross street circular green.)
+made from the cross street on a circular green.)

-The lead-lag sequence allows the traffic engineer to adjust the signal to meet the arrival times of the platoons of cars coming from each
+- The lead-lag sequence allows the traffic engineer to adjust the signal to meet the arrival

-direction.
-In this case, the timing plan has cars arriving from the left coming earlier than the cars that arrive from the right.
+has cars arriving from the left coming earlier than the cars that arrive from the right.

 -

 Why not make all signals use the same sequence of lights in all directions?
-It's simpler and more uniform.
+It's

 There are several different reasons that different sequences are needed:

-- The alignment of the intersection might not allow simultaneous left turns in both directions.
+- The alignment of the intersection might not allow simultaneous left turns in both

-- If one or more approaches don't have exclusive left turn lanes, then the left turn signals facing them can't be green when the circular
+- If one or more approaches don't have exclusive left turn lanes, then the left turn signals

-- Widely differing traffic demands on different approaches might demand another sequence.
+- Widely differing traffic demands on different approaches might demand another

-- Different sequences are needed at different intersections in a progression system to optimize progression.
-This saves gasoline.
+- Different sequences are needed at different intersections in a progression system to

 -